Community Supported Forestry

 Restoration Forestry integrates ecological forestry, habitat regeneration, and agroforestry to bring about both ecological health and the economic and social wellbeing of communities.
 It combines these practices to address the four-fold challenge of growing regenerative forest and food economies, building climate resilience, enhancing biodiversity, and ensuring diverse, equitable, and inclusive leadership in the sector.
 Ultimately, the word restoration in the context of Restoration Forestry is meant to invoke a process that leads to the restoration of land, the restoration of communities and economies, and the restoration of cultural traditions.

-Our work is to support the adoption of Restoration Forestry in Lane County and we do that through the concept of Community Supported Forestry (CSF).
+Our work is to support the adoption of Restoration Forestry in Western Oregon and we do that through the concept of Community Supported Forestry (CSF).
 The key to CSF is building coalitions, training forestry practitioners, filling in the gaps in market information, and developing the technics for local, reliable, supply chains of forest products that connect ecological health, rural jobs, and equity in urban spaces.

 We are actively working with South Lane School District and especially Al Kennedy High School to support youth in developing skills for an economy based in ecological stewardship.
 These programs respond to an identified need for a more skilled workforce in the emergent sector of restoration forestry.
 It is our hope that workforce training for this sector will include all aspects of land management including surveying and managing woodlots, developing forestlands that produce a diversity of outcomes including fruit, nut, and meat production to lumber, furniture, and biochar production.

 The mission of the residential program is to provide an experience living in an ecologically-friendly, cooperative environment in rural Oregon for up to a two-year residency term that incubates small business development, non-profit projects, right livelihood endeavors, and other mission-aligned projects.
-The intention is that after the residency at the Center for Rural Livelihoods program members will contribute to regional rural development and become part of a network of initiatives with social and ecological benefits.
+The intention is that after the residency at the Center for Rural Livelihoods, Fellows will contribute to regional rural development and become part of a network of initiatives with social and ecological benefits.
 Residents will live in a rustic 800 sq. ft. two-story cabin and have access to garden beds, 35 acres of forest, and a shop.
-It is a self-directed program and is part of the Center for Rural Livelihoods’ Community Supported Forestry initiative for regenerative forestlands.
-The program requires monthly rent and four half-days of work on-site per year plus other minor responsibilities.
+It is part of the Center for Rural Livelihoods’ Community Supported Forestry initiative for regenerative forestlands.